Mog, Palatine of Hungary

-Mog, also Moch, Magh or Mok (died after 1210) was a powerful Hungarian lord in the Kingdom of Hungary at the turn of the 12th and 13th centuries, who served as Palatine of Hungary three times.
+Mog, also Moch, Magh or Mok (died after 1210) was a powerful Hungarian lord at the turn of the 12th and 13th centuries, who served as Palatine of Hungary three times.

 Family

 His origin and ancestry is uncertain; historians Mór Wertner and Pál Engel assigned him to the Hont-Pázmány clan as the son of Jakó Hont-Pázmány from the Födémes branch, while Attila Zsoldos argued it is also considerable that Palatine Mog was identical with Mog from the gens Csanád whose son Michael is mentioned by a charter in 1237.
 He may have been a Pecheneg whose name has been thought to come from Arabic Madjûs.
 Mog had a child from his unidentified first wife.

 Sometime prior to the summer of 1206, Mog requested Pope Innocent III to annul his second marriage with an unidentified noblewoman, claiming that he was unaware before his marriage that his wife was related to him.
 The pope instructed John, Archbishop of Esztergom and Katapán, Bishop of Eger to investigate the case and then carry out the invalidation in June 1206.